kathsucurry/kathsucurry.github.io/_posts/2025-10-14-reduction_sum_part1.markdown

 ![image Kernel 4 with disabled unrolling](/assets/images/2025-10-14-reduction_sum_part1/kernel5_thread_coarsening.png)
 <p style="text-align: center;"><i>Adding `#pragma unroll 1` disables the automatic unrolling.
 The PTX code lines highlighted in blue correspond to line 34 in the source code.</i></p>

-Given this behavior, we can also expect no additional performance gain when manually completely unrolling the `for` loop in the second version of Kernel 5.
+Given this behavior, we can expect no additional performance gain when manually completely unrolling the `for` loop in the second version of Kernel 5.

 There is, however, one noticeable difference between Kernel 4 and Kernel 5 version 1 (which unrolls only the last warp).
-When we reveal the linked code for the lines under `warp_reduce()` in Kernel 5 version 1, we can see that the following PTX instructions:
+When we reveal the linked code for the lines under `warp_reduce()` in Kernel 5 version 1, we can see that the following PTX instructions are repeated contiguously (with different memory addresses and registers), without any of the overhead associated with thread synchronization or conditional checks that are present in Kernel 4's PTX code.

 ```
 ld.volatile.shared.f32 	%f28, [%r1];      // Load a register variable %f28 from shared memory with address %r1.